Luis Villafuerte

-Luis Robredo Villafuerte Sr. (August 29, 1935 – September 8, 2021), often referred to by his initials LRV, was a Filipino politician who served as Governor of Camarines Sur for 15 years and as a member of the House of Representatives from 2004 to 2013.
+Luis Robredo Villafuerte Sr. (August 29, 1935 – September 8, 2021), often referred to by his initials LRV, was a Filipino politician, lawyer and businessman who served as Governor of Camarines Sur for 15 years and as a member of the House of Representatives from 2004 to 2013.
 He represented Camarines Sur's 2nd district from 2004 to 2010, and the 3rd district from 2010 to 2013.

+In the late 1970s, Villafuerte assisted publisher Eugenia Apostol in establishing the magazine Mr. & Ms., with him providing funds and becoming chairman of the Mr. & Ms. Publishing Company.

 Early life and education

 Villafuerte was the son of Mariano E. Villafuerte Sr., a lawyer who became a member of the National Assembly of the Philippines during the Commonwealth era and Governor of Camarines Sur during the Japanese occupation.
 During the liberation of Naga in May 1942, his father and his pregnant mother, Soledad Robredo Villafuerte, were on their way to Legazpi, Albay when were killed by members of the Tangcong Vaca Guerrilla Unit (TVGU) in Barrio Vito, Siruma in Camarines Sur for allegedly collaborating with the Japanese during World War II.
 His elder brother, Mariano ("Titoy"; born 1929), later became vice mayor of Naga City.

 Villafuerte graduated from the University of the Philippines College of Law with a degree in law and was a member of the Sigma Rho fraternity.

+Business career

 He subsequently worked in the private sector as a lawyer, businessman and investment banker based in the United States before becoming Senior Executive Vice President of the Bancom Development Corporation from 1965 to 1974.

-Politics
+In 1977, Villafuerte assisted publisher Eugenia Apostol, her husband Jose, and the couple of Cristina and Juan Ponce Enrile in restructuring their Ex Libris Publishing Company to establish the women's magazine Mr. & Ms. alongside textile businessman Ramon Siy; his assistance came after the company ran out of funds some time after its March 1976 founding, with Villafuerte investing additional funds and later becoming chairman of the Mr. & Ms. Publishing Company, Inc. He remained a stockholder at the publishing company until 1989.

+Political career

+Marcos regime

-Villafurte was an assemblyman in the Batasang Pambansa from 1978 to 1986.
+Villafuerte was an assemblyman in the Batasang Pambansa from 1978 to 1986.
 He also served as the Minister of Trade in the cabinet of President Ferdinand Marcos from 1979 to 1981.

-However, he then broke with Marcos and joined the opposition UNIDO party.
-While campaigning for him during the 1984 Philippine parliamentary election, his sister-in-law Rosita Villafuerte, who was also the Vice Mayor of Sipocot, Camarines Sur, was assassinated after speaking at a rally.
+Villafuerte later broke with Marcos by leaving the Kilusang Bagong Lipunan in February 1984 and joined the opposition UNIDO party in Camarines Sur, with the provincial chapter then headed by former senator Edmundo B. Cea.
+Villafuerte then ran for a Batasan seat under UNIDO in the 1984 parliamentary election.
+While campaigning for him during the election, his sister-in-law Rosita Villafuerte, who was also the vice mayor of Sipocot, Camarines Sur, was assassinated on April 10 after finishing her speech at a midnight rally.